 Mass Poetry is part of a national poetry coalition working together to promote the value poets bring to our culture and the important contribution poetry makes in the lives of people of all ages and backgrounds.
 This year’s theme is “What Is It, Then, Between Us?: Poetry & Democracy”.

 Mass Poetry will include a curated collection of submissions on our website and social media throughout the spring and summer, and we will choose a select number to be displayed on the T as well as in public locales in July.
-Those whose work is chosen will be notified in May.
-If you have any questions about the project, please email firstname.lastname@example.org.
+Those whose work is chosen will be notified in May and will be asked to send their original artwork to Mass Poetry.
+If you would like it returned to you, please include a self-addressed stamped envelope.
+If you have any questions about the project, please email email@example.com.